piyush-agrawal6/Social-Media-Frontend/README.md

 ## Features

-- Post , delete , edit images
+-Post, delete, and edit images
-- like , comment on the posts
+-Like, comment on the posts
-- update profile and cover picture
+-update profile and cover picture
-- delete account and change password
+-Delete the account and change the password
-- Follow and unfollow users
+-Follow and unfollow users
-- Proper Responsiveness
+-Proper Responsiveness
-- Login / signup authentication
+-Login/signup authentication
-- form validation
+-Form validation

 ## Screenshots